Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Rigidity theorem for -integral points --- proof of Theorem

-\begin{claim} Given any number $n ∈ ℕ$, the morphism $γ_n$ maps the curve $C_n$ birationally onto its image. \end{claim} \begin{proof}[Proof of Claim~\ref{claim:8-2}] Recalling that the very ample linear system $|A_{T ⨯ H_n}|$ separates points, it follows directly from the choice of $C_n$ as a general element that the morphism $γ_n$ is generically injective.
-To prove birationality, it remains to show that the morphism $C_n → γ_n(C_n)$ is separable, or equivalently, that the pull-back map of differential forms, $d γ_n : γ_n^* Ω¹_X → Ω¹_{C_n}$, does not vanish identically.
+\begin{claim} Given any number $n ∈ ℕ$, the morphism $γ_n$ maps the curve $C_n$ birationally onto its image. \end{claim} \begin{proof}[Proof of Claim~\ref{claim:8-2}] In view of Claim~\ref{claim:8-2a}, it remains to show that the morphism $C_n → γ_n(C_n)$ is separable, or equivalently, that the pull-back map of differential forms, $d γ_n : γ_n^* Ω¹_X → Ω¹_{C_n}$, does not vanish identically.
 The proof relies on two observations.

 \begin{itemize} \item First, recalling that the morphisms $γ'_h : T → X$ are assumed to be $\cC$-integral points over $S$ for all closed points $h ∈ H'$, the following composed morphism between invertible sheaves on $T⨯H ∖ (\text{indet.~locus of $γ$})$ does not vanish identically: